ediejohnny/PHP-8.0beta4-Windows/README.md

 Step 9: now you'll be on a different command line.
 Navigate to the folder where you have PHP source files, I recommend you extract the source to the C:\php8 folder, so probably you have the sources at "C:\php8\php-8.0.0beta4".
 If you want to use my "Source" folder, put it at the C:\php8 folder and you can navigate to "C:\php8\Source";

-!NOTE: this new command line will not show what folder you are, so just execute the command "dir" to know you are at the correct path.
+NOTE: this new command line will not show what folder you are, just a dollar sign ($), so if you don't know what folder you are, execute the "dir" command.

+Step 9.1: you are now using the PHP-SDK console and you can execute all of its command, so it's time to update your external libs.
+It's necessary to build Apache DLL, download missing extensions and update everything to the last version.
+Execute the command "phpsdk_deps -u".

 Step 10: execute the command "buildconf";